Mary D. Nettleman, MD, MS, MACP

 - Complications are uncommon, but it is important for patients to drink lots of fluids to prevent dehydration.

 - Prevention efforts are focused on improving the safety of the food supply.
-Because Cyclospora requires a period of time outside the body to become infected, the organism is not spread directly from person to person.
+Because Cyclospora requires a period of time outside the body to become infectious, the organism is not spread directly from person to person.

 What is Cyclospora infection?